Empathetech-LLC/empathetech_flutter_ui/README.md

   - All custom Widgets and the example app have been manually verified with [TalkBack](https://support.google.com/accessibility/android/answer/6006598?hl=en) and [VoiceOver](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios)
 - **User customization**
   - The only way to be truly accessible for ALL customers is to empower them with the freedom of choice.
-    - EFUI enables developers to expose control over app theme, language, typography, layout, color scheme and images to their users.
+    - EFUI exposes every aspect of an app's theme to be controlled by the user.
 - **Internationalization**
-  - All of EFUI's [external text](./lib/src/l10n/) has been translated to Spanish.
-With the [infrastructure](./l10n.yaml) for internationalization laid out, the only work left are the translations themselves.
+  - All of EFUI's [external text](./lib/src/l10n/) has been translated to Spanish and French.
+Alongside the [infrastructure](./l10n.yaml) for unlimited future translations.
     - Moral fiber moment: Remember that LLMs are a tool for acceleration.
 But, there's a lot more to winning a race than acceleration.
 If your translations are generated, disclose that.
 EFUI's translations started with A.H.I. and ended with [H.I.](#translations)

-<br>When built with EFUI, apps can truly reach any audience.
-Let's make the internet a more accessible place together!
+<br>When built with EFUI, your apps can truly reach any audience.
+Let's make the internet a better place together!

 ## Table of Contents